routemesh/routemesh-mcp/README.md

 When `ROUTEMESH_MGMT_TOKEN` is set, the server exposes customer-scoped tools that call the API server with the management token in the `x-api-key` header.

-Create a management token in the RouteMesh dashboard with a route allowlist that includes:
+Create a management token in the RouteMesh dashboard ([Mgmt Tokens page](https://routeme.sh/app/consumer/mgmt-tokens)): click **New Token**, give it a label (e.g. `mcp`), and copy the secret — it is shown only once.

-- `GET /usage`
-- `GET /api-keys`
-- `POST /api-keys`
-- `PUT /api-keys/*`
+Customer management tokens are scoped automatically to the customer management routes (`GET /usage`, `GET /api-keys`, `POST /api-keys`, `PUT /api-keys/:id`).
+There is no route allowlist to configure — use a dedicated token for the MCP server so you can revoke it independently.

 ### `get_usage` — usage summary and balance